Moroccan Royal Guard: History

-The Alaouite Sultan Moulay Ismail created the 'Abid al-Bukhari at the beginning of the 18th century, a military corps of black slaves organized into permanent infantry and cavalry units.
+The Royal Guard traces its origins to the former Black Guard ('Abid al-Bukhari).
+The 'Abid al-Bukhari was created on the orders of the Alawi sultan Moulay Ismail in 1699.
+It was a military corps of black slaves organized into permanent infantry and cavalry units.
 The corps was unofficially referred to as the "Black Guard" because its members were recruited from the Haratin, a black people from southern Morocco and/or originally from Sub-Saharan Africa, as well as from other black inhabitants of the region.
 The name 'Abid al-Bukhari (عبيد البوخاري) came from their practice of swearing their oaths of service upon a copy of the Sahih al-Bukhari, a famous collection of hadiths compiled by Muhammad al-Bukhari.

-The Guard was formerly known as the Cherifian Guard (because the King is a sharif or descendant of the Prophet Muhammad), the name was changed to Royal Guard after Morocco gained its independence in 1956.
+After Morocco gained its independence in 1956.
 The Haratines are no longer part of the Royal Guard today.

 Organization

 The Guard is currently organized as a Regiment of 6,000 troops as follows;